Kafū, aged forty-one.

 February 7th.

-A yukata that rivals summer theater actors!
+A yukata rivaling summer theater actors!

 February 8th.